StarKudzy/Car-Parking-Management-System/README.md

             vStmt.executeUpdate();

 ````
-- UPDATE Button Logic
+- UPDATE Button Logic:
-Updated information in the database when a table row is selected.
+ - Staff can click a record to autofill form fields
+ - Modify only selected fields, there is no need to re-enter everything

 ````java
 DatabaseConnection db = new DatabaseConnection();